Breast Reduction – Male

 Frequently Asked Questions About Male Breast Reduction

 Gynecomastia surgery is a highly individualized procedure that may be a good option if you are a man who is bothered by the feeling that your breasts are too large.
 Success in breast reduction surgery for men is greater if they are physically healthy and of a relatively normal weight, if they have realistic expectations for surgery and potential outcomes, and if their breast development has stabilized.
 The surgical correction of gynecomastia is best performed on healthy men whose condition cannot be corrected through alternative medical treatments.
 Gynecomastia surgery should not be performed without ruling out a medical cause for the excessive breast tissue.
-Dr. Cohn or Dr. Anderson will assist with this evaluation and may make recommendations regarding additional medical testing should this be necessary.
+Dr. Cohn will assist with this evaluation and may make recommendations regarding additional medical testing should this be necessary.

 Male breast reduction surgery may be performed in an accredited office-based surgical center, an outpatient/ambulatory surgical center, or a hospital in Birmingham.